lander-creator/Offscreen-programming/README.md

 * A 16GB or larger microSD card.

 ### Robot
-* the robot is now simulated via xojo and an arduino nano IoT with LEDs
+* the robot is now simulated via xojo and an arduino nano IoT with LED's

 ## The fully developed and detailed project can be found in the wiki.
 [Offscreen-programming Wiki](https://github.com/lander-creator/Offscreen-programming/wiki)